jescoyle/R-course-NEON/README.md

----
-title: "Introduction to Computing in R with NEON - Semester Course"
+# Introduction to Computing in R with NEON - Semester Course
-layout: page
----

 This is a set of teaching materials adapted from [Data Carpentry lessons](http://datacarpentry.org/lessons) that teaches biologists basic data science and computing skills using data from the [National Ecological Observation Network](http://neonscience.org).
 Exercises are adapted from [Data Carpentry for Biologists](https://datacarpentry.org/semester-biology/).
 It is currently being developed for use in an upper division Biology course at Saint Mary's College of California beginning in August 2023.